onaio/gisida/README.md

 # gisidia
-A dashboard builder for map visualizations
+A dashboard builder library for map visualizations